spawaskar-cora/cora-docs/docs/user-guide/dashboards/drilldowns/specimen.md

-# Specimen Dashboard Drillthroughs
+# Specimen Dashboard Drilldowns

 !!! warning

     This page is work in progress.

-The dashboard drillthrough page provides information on the the drillthrough charts and graphs from the dashboard.
+The dashboard drilldown page provides information on the the drilldown charts and graphs from the dashboard.